 – Accelerates wear in harsh conditions

-Frequency of Use – High-volume production: Constant use
+– High-volume production: Constant use

 – Intermittent use: Less frequent